pandas-dev/pandas/doc/source/io.rst

    df = read_fwf('bar.csv', colspecs=colspecs, header=None, index_col=0)
    df

+Note how the parser automatically picks column names X.<column number> when ``header=None`` argument is specified.
 Alternatively, you can supply just the column widths for contiguous columns:

 .. ipython:: python

    #Widths are a list of integers
    widths = [6, 14, 13, 10]
-   df = read_fwf('bar.csv', widths=widths, header=None, index_col=0)
+   df = read_fwf('bar.csv', widths=widths, header=None)
    df

 The parser will take care of extra white spaces around the columns